-Like any building, hotels can be impacted by fire at any time.
-From cooking fires to faulty electrical equipment, the cause of fires in hotels can often be the same as in other types of buildings.
+As with any building, hotels can be impacted by fire at any time.
+From cooking fires to faulty electrical equipment, the cause of fires in hotels can be similar to those in other buildings.

 However, unlike a residence or an office building where the occupants are likely to get to know the building.
-Hotel guests may only be there for the night.
+Hotel guests may only be there for a night.
 In the event of a fire, they may be disoriented, confused and at higher risk for injury.
-That’s why hotels need to put a higher emphasis on providing smoke and fire safety throughout the building.
+That’s why hotels need greater emphasis in providing smoke and fire safety throughout the building.

-There are regulations and building codes that help ensure that basic protections are in place, but these may not always be enough to protect both your guests and your property in the event of a fire.
+There are regulations and building codes that ensure basic protections are in place, but these may not be enough to protect both your guests and your property in the event of a fire.

 Basic Fire Protection

-Every hotel should have several components that make up the fire protection plan for the building.
-This is to ensure the safety of the guests and the employees, as well as to help prevent damage to the building itself.
+Hotels should have several components contributing toward their fire protection plan for the building.
+This is to ensure safety of the guests and employees alike.
+It will also aid in preventing damage to the building itself.

 Every hotel room should have a smoke detector, as well as additional smoke detectors in the hallways, eating areas, kitchens, employee areas and gathering spaces.
-These should be hardwired and can be tied directly to other fire safety systems as well.
+These should be hardwired and can be tied directly to other fire safety systems.

 Sprinkler systems are another crucial component of a basic fire protection plan for hotels.
 They may be connected to the smoke detectors, or they may be programmed to turn on if they detect smoke particles or heat.
-The placement of the sprinkler heads may vary but should be present in areas of high risk, such as kitchens and storage areas.
+The placement of sprinkler heads may vary but should be present in areas of high risk, such as kitchens and storage areas.

 Fire Escape Routes

-Because guests are not always familiar with the layout of the hotel, and could become disoriented in the event of a fire, there should always be a detailed map of the hotel located on the inside of their door.
+Guests are not always familiar with the layout of their hotel, and could become disoriented in the event of a fire.
+There should always be a detailed map of the hotel located on the inside of their door.